The Thomas Gifford Trust is a charity registered with the Charity Commission No. 1155669

 John Chamberlain then took a new lease to the Manor of Charlbury from St John's College for three lives, but shortly thereafter sold the lease to Sir Henry Lee of Ditchley.
 It was then pointed out to Thomas Gifford that property which did not belong to the Lord of the Manor had been included in the supposed sale to him.
 So it was that in October 1592, he signed a deed handing over The Playing Close and the other lands on a 998 year lease to George Tennant, a dyer, Richard Evans, gentleman, and 6 other local notables to be held for the benefit of the people of the parish of Charlbury - thus The Thomas Gifford Trust was established.

 Chris Potts is a partner in large regional law firm.
-He is the Vice Chairman of The Thomas Gifford Trust and uses his broad knowledge of commercial and charities law to assist with navigating the multitude of agreements needed to make the new Community Centre a reality.
+He is the Chairman of The Thomas Gifford Trust and uses his broad knowledge of commercial and charities law to assist with navigating the multitude of agreements needed to help with the running of the new Community Centre.
 Chris and his family have lived in Charlbury for over 12 years - he has 3 children all of whom went to Chipping Norton school.

 A mining engineer and geologist by profession, Simon is one of the world's foremost mineral-sector journalists and researchers.
 Since moving to Charlbury 2007 he and his wife, Rhona, have involved themselves in the town's life.
 Simon has been Chairman of The Charlbury Society for 5 years and more recently became Honorary Secretary of The Charlbury Motor Fire Brigade Fund, which is strongly supportive of the Community Centre project.
 He currently fills the positions of Honorary Secretary and Honorary Treasurer for the Thomas Gifford Trust, including responsibility for managing donors' grants.